devanshkhare1705/Machine-Learning-Assignments/README.md

 # Machine-Learning-Assignments
-My programming answers for CSC311: Introduction To Machine Learning course at University of Toronto
+My code for the CSC311: Introduction To Machine Learning course assignments at University of Toronto

 # Course Background
 CSC311: Introduction to Machine Learning was a supplemental course for my Certificate in Artificial Intelligence (AECERAIEN) during my B.A.Sc. at University of Toronto.
 This course covered the mathematical theory and implementation of the most commonly used machine learning algorithms spanning supervised and unsupervised learning.